marko-knoebl/slides/sections/react-graphql/15-graphql-compared-to-sql-en.md

 In GraphQL parameters don't have a predefined meaning.

-In SQL the clause `WHERE login="my-username` always has the same meaning
+In SQL the clause `WHERE login='my-username'` always has the same meaning

 In GraphQL the meaning of `login: "my-username"` is up to the implementation on the server